Surging COVID-19 cases, U.S.-China tensions keep London stocks muted

 Aug 7 (Reuters) - Trading in London-listed shares was subdued on Friday as rising COVID-19 cases and U.S.-China tensions dented sentiment at the end of a week marked by largely upbeat quarterly earnings and improving economic data.

-Hikma Pharmaceuticals Plc HIK.L jumped 7.4% to the top of the FTSE 100 after raising its annual sales forecast for two of its biggest divisions and reporting higher first-half profit.
+TP ICAP Plc TCAPI.L, the world's largest inter-dealer broker, fell 8.3% as it signalled a tepid start to the second half of the year.

-But TP ICAP Plc TCAPI.L, the world's largest inter-dealer broker, fell 5.4% as it signalled a tepid start to the second half of the year.
+Rolls-Royce Holdings Plc RR.L tumbled 2.9% after a report said activist shareholder ValueAct Capital Management had exited the aero-engineer almost five years after becoming its biggest shareholder.

 (Reporting by Sagarika Jaisinghani in Bengaluru; Editing by Subhranshu Sahu)